Writing

 HCI research adds the interaction layer that product teams often flatten: how people form mental models, how they recover from uncertainty, how automation changes attention, how explanations shape trust, how adaptive interfaces can help or overwhelm, how collaboration changes when an AI system becomes a participant instead of a tool.

-Recent ML and AI research adds another necessary layer.
+AI product work adds another necessary layer.
 Generative systems are probabilistic.
 Agents can act across tools.
 LLM-powered interfaces can adapt, summarize, infer, and propose.
-That means product ideas now need to be evaluated not only for usability, but for uncertainty, provenance, model failure, hallucination risk, prompt brittleness, privacy boundaries, and whether the user still knows what the system is doing on their behalf.
+Product ideas now need to be evaluated for usability, uncertainty, model failure, hallucination risk, prompt brittleness, privacy boundaries, source clarity, and whether the user still knows what the system is doing on their behalf.

 The workflow I trust